-37) Recently I did formulate a kind of theory of fiction which can be expressed in few words.
+25) Recently I did formulate a kind of theory of fiction which can be expressed in few words.
 It seems to me that fiction should achieve revenge for all the indignities of our childhood; it should be an act of rebellion against all the constraints of the conventional pedestrian mentality around us.
 Surely it should destroy conventional morality.
 I suppose all this is to say that to me the act of writing is criminal.
-Obviously I think that the so-called criminal act is essential to our survival.
+Obviously I think that theso-called criminal act is essential to our survival. --John Hawkes, Interview

---John Hawkes, Interview, 1971

-38) For me, writing something down was the only road out. --Anne Tyler, The Writer on Her Work
+26) For me, writing something down was the only road out. -Anne Tyler, The Writer on Her Work

-39) Indeed, from the viewpoint of the Revolution, everything must directly contribute to the final goal: the liberation of the proletariat. . .
-Everything, including literature, painting, etc. But for the artist, on the contrary, and despite his firmest political convictions - even despite his good will as a militant revolutionary art cannot be reduced to the status of a means in the service of a cause which transcends it, even if this cause were the most deserving, the most exalting; the artist puts nothing above his work, and he soon comes to realize that he can create only for nothing; the least external directive paralyzes him, the least concern for didacticism, or even for signification, is an insupportable constraint; whatever his attachment to his party or to generous ideas, the moment of creation can only bring him back to the problems of his art, and to them alone. --Alain Robbe-Grillet, "On Several Obsolete Notions" (1951)
+27) Indeed, from the viewpoint of the Revolution, everything must directly contribute to the final goal: the liberation of the proletariat . . .
+Everything, including literature, painting, etc. But for the artist, on the contrary, and despite his firmest political convictions-even despite his good will as a militant revolutionaryart cannot be reduced to the status of a means in the service of a cause which transcends it, even if this cause were the most deserving, the most exalting; the artist putsnothing above his work, and he soon comes to realize that he can create only for nothing; the least external directive paralyzes him, the least concern for didacticism, or even for signification, is an insupportable constraint; whatever his attachment to his party or to generous ideas, the moment of creation can only bring him back to the problems of his art, and to them alone. --Alain Robbe-Grillet, "On Several Obsolete Notions"

-40) Now, on the contrary, if there is one thing of which an unprejudiced reading convinces us it is the absolute reality of the things Kafka describes.
+28) Now, on the contrary, if there is one thing of which an unprejudiced reading convinces us it is the absolute reality of the things Kafka describes.
 The visible world of his novels is certainly for him the real world, and what is behind (if there is something) seems without value, faced with the manifest nature of objects, gestures, words, etc. The hallucinatory effect derives from their extraordinary clarity and not from mystery or mist.
 Nothing is more fantastic, ultimately, than precision.
 Perhaps Kafka's staircases lead elsewhere, but they are there, and we look at them, step by step, following the detail of the banisters and the risers.
-Perhaps his gray walls wide something, but it is on them that the memory lingers, on their cracked whitewash, their crevices.
+Perhaps his gray walls hide something, but it is on them that the memory lingers, on their cracked whitewash, their crevices.
 Even what the hero is searching for vanishes before the obstinacy of his pursuit, his trajectories, his movements; they alone are made apparent, they alone are made real.
-In the whole of Kafka's work, man's relation with the world, far from having a symbolic character, are constantly direct and immediate.

---Alain Robbe-Grillet, "From Realism to Reality" (1955 and 1963)
+In the whole of Kafka's work, man's relation with the world, far from having a symbolic character, is constantly direct and immediate. --Alain Robbe-Grillet, "From Realism to Reality" (1955 and 1963)

-41) Imagination applied to the whole world is vapid in comparison to imagination applied to a detail. --Wallace Stevens restore by means of words certain intense states, concretely experienced and become significant, to be thus put into words. --Michel Leiris
+29) Imagination applied to the whole world is vapid in comparison to imagination applied to a detail. --Wallace Stevens